 Chain of survival

-Operating an AED & protocols
+Operating an AED and protocols

 Special considerations